Half-Shot/half-shot.github.io/content/blog/wormengine_1_basics/index.md

 deep dives on specific topics later. **With that in mind, here are some of the topics I'd like to cover**.

  - So, you want to build a web game in 2025.
- - Bug squshing, automated game testing, and how many GitHub issues is too many.
+ - Bug squashing, automated game testing, and how many GitHub issues is too many.
  - Welding Pixi.JS to a Physics engine, and how I can prevent you from going mad.
  - The bluffers guide to music production and sound design.
  - Why you should have thought about networking before your first commit.